-Welcome to the Daemon Solutions Limited (‘Daemon’) privacy notice.
+Welcome to the Daemon Solutions Limited (‘Daemon’ 'us', 'we', and 'our') privacy notice.

 Daemon respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and when you engage us to provide services and tell you about your privacy rights and how the law protects you.

 PURPOSE OF THIS PRIVACY NOTICE

-This privacy notice aims to give you information on how Daemon collects and processes your personal data through your use of this website, including any data you may provide through this website when you complete the Contact Us form or any call to action button.
+This privacy notice aims to give you information on how Daemon collects and processes your personal data through your use of this website, including any personal data you may provide through this website, for example, when you complete the Contact Us form or any other form on our website.

 This website is not intended for children and we do not knowingly collect data relating to children.